WPChill/download-monitor/readme.txt

 = 4.0.0: November X, 2017 =
 * Feature: Added hash values to version blocks.
 * Feature: Added SHA256 hash.
+* Tweak: Added support for Apache 2.4 and up in generated .htaccess file.
 * Tweak: Added 'dlm_download_use_version_transient' filter to allow website to not use cache transients.
 * Tweak: Downloads need to be published in order to exist, draft downloads can no longer be downloaded.
 * Tweak: Fixed plugin links on plugin overview page.